exremtley How to be a General Evaluator

 Why do we have a General Evaluator on our Agenda?

 The Tostmaster principle says: “What can be evaluated, will be evaluated”.
 Growth is only possible if evaluations let us know how we did and how we could do better.
+The General Evaluator may evaluate everything that has not been evaluated otherwise.

 You preside over the third part of the evening.
 Please ensure that the meeting stays on time, and remains interesting, and that we learn from what we did.